sakkas45/Extract-All/README.md

 ===========
 This script extracts all data to desired directory.

-If archive names and their contents are bad named, script creates folders for each archives and seperate their datas.
+If archive names and their contents are badly named, script creates folders for each archives and extract there.

-In my case('ABC ABC_...rar'), I used name and surname('ABC ABC').
+In my case('ABC ABC_...rar'), I used name and surname('ABC ABC') for folder names.

 Note: Patool is required.
 You can install terminal via ```pip install patool``` or you can get check from https://github.com/wummel/patool.